 For both sexes: sore throat, tonsillitis, pus in the throat, rectal secretions, rectal burning or pain, abnormal feeling with stools.

-- According to Open House, 60% of Chlamydia infections in men (in the urethra) have no symptoms and 30% of cases of gonorrhea.
+- According to Open House, 60% of Chlamydia & M. Genitailium infections in men (in the urethra) have no symptoms and 30% of cases of gonorrhea.
 Multiple scientific publications support this figure.

 - In the cervix and throat infections 90% of show no symptoms.

-- You can only be 100% sure of not having Chlamydia or Gonorrhea by doing tests.
+- You can only be 100% sure of not having Chlamydia, Gonorrhea or M. Genitalium by doing tests.